Juggernaut102/tp/README.md

        Output: `The contact index provided is invalid.`

 **Outputs**:
-- Succeed: `Student contact is successfully removed from EduDex.`
+- Succeed: `Student contact <NAME> is successfully removed from EduDex.`
 - Fail: No change in EduDex

 <br>